Lowe's 2Q earnings top expectations

 The company plans to close all 99 of its Orchard Supply Hardware stores which are located in California, Florida and Oregon.

+"We posted solid results this quarter by capitalizing on delayed spring demand," commented Marvin R. Ellison, Lowe's president and CEO.
+"We are committed to driving even stronger performance in the future by sharpening our focus on retail fundamentals and by limiting any projects and initiatives that take us away from our core mission of being a great omni-channel home improvement retailer."

-The home improvement retailer reported an adjusted per share profit if $1.57 in the year ago quarter on $19.5 billion in revenue.
+The home improvement retailer reported an adjusted per share profit of $1.57 in the year ago quarter on $19.5 billion in revenue.

 First quarter results fell flat as an extended winter cut into sales.
 Profit was $1.19 per share on revenue of $17.36 billion.